Epic Mickey: Power of Illusion: Development

 Rumors began to circulate about a new game in the Epic Mickey series titled Epic Mickey: Power of Illusion coming to the Nintendo 3DS in March 2012, after a member of the official French Nintendo magazine leaked the game's title onto Twitter.
 The game was in development for Nintendo 3DS.
-Each stage in Power of Illusion was based on a different Disney animated feature, including Peter Pan, Beauty & the Beast and Tangled.
+Each stage in Power of Illusion was based on a different Disney animated feature, including Peter Pan, Beauty and the Beast and Tangled.
 The Power of Illusion uses hand-drawn sprites and scrolling parallax backgrounds, according to developer Warren Spector.

 On the Epic Mickey Facebook page, fans were asked to vote for their preferred cover art for the game.
 One features Mickey Mouse surrounded by several Disney villains like Jafar, Ursula, Captain Hook, and The Queen of Hearts; the other only features Mickey Mouse while the villains are absent.
 After a vote, the first cover (featuring the villains) was chosen as the final cover for the game.